crypto-perry/fodl-gitbook/faq/faq.md

 #### How is the FODL APR calculated?&#x20;

-The formula for calculating APR is: APR : (rewards per day + fees per day) \* days per year/total deposits.

-Detailed explanation: The rewards are distributed using Merkle roots computed off-chain as the computation is made on the total value of a position which changes every block as prices of underlying assets change.
-The amount of fodl given each week for fodl rewards is determined by this formula: fodlPerWeek = 3319.23184624 \* (1200 - weekNumber) \* (weekNumber + 1)^(-e/10)) and is rounded down to an integer.
+Fodl rewards are distributed using Merkle roots computed off-chain as the computation is made on the total value of a position which changes every block as prices of underlying assets change.
+The amount of fodl given each week for fodl rewards is determined by this formula:

+`fodlPerWeek = 3319.23184624 \* (1200 - weekNumber) \* (weekNumber + 1)^(-e/10))`

+The result is rounded down to an integer.
 This amount is then distributed 20% to stable/farming positions (same asset positions or stablecoins: USDC, USDT, DAI) and 80% to longs and shorts.
 Within each category, the fodl is distributed directly proportional to a user's contribution towards the TVL (sum of all supply + sum of all borrows).&#x20;

+> :exclamation:  Starting August 2022 Fodl position rewards were paused so the APR is 0.
+See DAO vote [here](https://snapshot.org/#/fodl-dao.eth/proposal/0x74c90282443385935c8527cfd47b65e93d0a7466b1913eec8abed6285717994e)!

 #### Where can you see all the FODL Smart Contracts?&#x20;